Storsorken/trivy-tutorial/trivy-tutorial/performDockerConfigScanning.md

 Following command can be used to scan the Dockerfile.
  `trivy config <path-to-dockerfile>`

+## Creating sample appliction
-Create a small sample application to build a Docker image for scanning.
+Create a sample application to build a Docker image for scanning.
 Make a HTML file that will be used to show a static website and package it using Docker.

 ```